Rename, Select, Copy, Fill and Clear. Master powerful Alpha, Mask, Reference and Merge functions through the Layer Options menu.

 Create color fills that respect inked lines on a separate layer.

 This advanced feature helps cartoonists and concept artists keep color fills and ink lines separate.

-With this setting, you can ColorDrop fills onto any Layer, and the fills will behave as though they are flowing into the linework on the Reference Layer.
+With this setting, you can ColorDrop fills onto any Layer.
+The fills will behave as though they are flowing into the linework on the Reference Layer.

-Preserving your linework and colors on separate layers allows you to recolor and adjust both elements of your art independently of one another.
+Preserving linework and colors on separate layers lets you recolor and adjust both elements independently.

 In the Layers panel, tap a layer to bring up Layer Options, then tap Reference.

 A Reference Layer displays the label Reference underneath the layer name.